Peru judge denies ousted leader Pedro Castillo's jail appeal

 In the streets of Lima, officers have doused protesters with tear gas and repeatedly beat them.
 Outside the capital, demonstrators burned police stations, took over an airstrip used by the armed forces and invaded the runway of the international airport in Arequipa, which is a gateway to some of Peru’s tourist attractions.

 The operator of the passenger train that transports visitors to Peru’s world-famous Machu Picchu site suspended service Tuesday.
-Meanwhile, trailer trucks remain stranded on the Pan-American Highway.
+Meanwhile, trailer trucks remained stranded on the Pan-American Highway.

+Minister of Defense Luis Otarola Peñaranda said the national highway system would be declared under emergency “to ensure the free transit of all Peruvians.”
+He said the armed forces will also take over the safety of airports, hydroelectric power plants and other critical infrastructure.

+Otarola said government intelligence efforts have concluded that there are “no more than 8,000 (people) nationwide who are causing this disturbance.”

 The national police reported that 130 officers have been injured in clashes with demonstrators, according to state media.